liam2/liam2/doc/usersguide/source/architecture.rst

      * NumpyAggregate: subclass for aggregate functions. eg. count, min, max, std, median.

-  b) AbstractExprCall: subclass for functions. eg. trunc, lag, duration, ...
+  b) FunctionExpr: subclass for functions. eg. trunc, lag, duration, ...

-     * FilteredExpression: subclass for functions which also take a filter argument. eg. align, sum, avg, gini.
+     * FilteredExpression: subclass for functions which have a filter argument and need to support contextual filters. eg. align, sum, avg, gini.

 LIAM2 current expressions are implemented in the following files: